michiganengineering/news-center-graphics/README.md

 For more in-depth instructions and information on the various settings, go [here](http://ai2html.org/#how-to-use-ai2html).
 The Illustrator document in the example embed also has custom settings that can be used as a template.
 Note that there are four artboards.
 Those (loosely) correspond to the breakpoints in the News Center.
 They may work in the department and college sites, but that has not been tested.

-For some proof-of-concepts in our News Center, several appear on [this page](https://newsdev.engin.umich.edu/features/internal-feature-test/).
+For some proof-of-concepts in our News Center, several appear in [this page](https://newsdev.engin.umich.edu/features/internal-feature-test/).

 ## Haiku animations